abdulazizalmass/Stroke_Prediction/MVP/README.md

 - Clean the text of the tweets
 - Create one-hot-encoding for the vaccine type
 - Label the data using ```Stroke```  ```feature```
-- Apply the ```TfidfVectorizer```
 - Train and test a ```Logistic Regression``` model to classify the data and got ```00.00%```

-The following figure illustrates the ratio of positive to negative tweets:
+The following figure illustrates the ratio of stroke and non-stroke:

 ![pos_neg_sent]()